In the Global Games Settings of GameMaker: Studio, you can find

 NOTE: Be aware that the larger the size of the texture page, the less compatible your game will be.

 You can also set the way that your game should react to being scaled in any way (either by dragging the window borders or by full screening it).
 This can either be keep Aspect Ratio or Stretch.
-There are also extra options for Native Windows 8 apps, which permit you switch on or off interpolation and v-sync for the game.

 WARNING!
 Switching off the application surface will disable all the scaling options set in the Global Game Settings until it has been switched back on again.
 See The Application Surface for further details.